-See how the new iPhone 7 Plus performs against the Big 5.
-Photographer Austin Mann tests the new iPhone 7 on a Tanzania safari curated by Ker & Downey.
+See how the iPhone 7 Plus performs against the Big 5 as photographer Austin Mann tests the new iPhone 7 on a Tanzania safari curated by Ker & Downey.
+(If you’ve not read Austin’s review of the new iPhone, be sure to check it out here.)

 After Austin and his team wrapped up in Rwanda, they hopped on a plane and flew to Tanzania, where they continued to test the capabilities of the iPhone 7 on safari in search of the Big 5.
 They captured the adventure live through images and stories on Instagram.